Manshyq/Practice-3/README.md

 # Practice-3
+made by Abubakirova Manshuk and Nuranov Atazhan
 For creating this  wave I have used only HTML and CSS.

 - In HTML I created a section with four divs for each wave
-- Each wave has a subclass such as wave1, wave2, wave3,wave
+- Each wave has a subclass such as wave1, wave2, wave3, wave4
 - For waves I used a link:

 ```css